Michal Smola

 Michal Smola (born 21 December 1981) is a Czech orienteering competitor, silver medalist from the world championships, and junior world champion.
-He became Junior World Champion in the short distance in Nove Mesto na Morave in 2000, and with the Czech team in relay in 2000 and in 2001.
+He became Junior World Champion in the short distance in Nové Město na Moravě in 2000, and with the Czech team in relay in 2000 and in 2001.
 His best achievement by September 2009 is silver medal in the middle distance at the 2008 World Orienteering Championship in Olomouc.

 Smola was born in Zlín, a city of 80,000 people in the Czech Republic.
 At the age of 12, he joined the local orienteering club SKOB Zlín where he was trained by Jiri Stacke until 1999.
 In 1995, age 14, Michal gained his first orienteering title in the national championship (short distance, category under 16 years old).
 In 1998, he won his first international competition, European Youth Championships in Hungary in the under 18 years old category.

 Junior world championships

 After 2000, Michal started training on his own.
 The same year he won two Junior world championships (short distance and relay).
 Together with the Czech team, he defended the relay gold next year and won individual bronze medals in short and long distance runs.